neondatabase/website/content/guides/azure-todo-static-web-app.md

 ### Project setup

-With the required Azure tools installed, we can now create a new Azure Static Web App.
+With the Azure tools installed, you can now create your new Azure Static Web App.

-Open a terminal and navigate to the directory where you want to create your project.
+Open a terminal and navigate to the directory where you want to create your project:

 ```bash
 mkdir swa-todo